 the disallowance adopted in Decision 14-11-041, which represents five-twelfths of the incremental 2015 revenue requirement.
 Until a final decision is issued, the disallowance to be applied will be $137.840 million.

-Pacific Gas and Electric Company shall file a Tier 2 advice letter in compliance with General Order 96-B within 30 days of the effective date of this decision to revise its tariffs to implement the interim rates adopted in this order.
-The revised tariff sheets will become effective no earlier than August 1, 2016, subject to the Commission’s Energy Division determining they are in compliance with this order.
+Pacific Gas and Electric Company shall file a Tier 2 advice letter in compliance with General Order 96-B within 10 days of the effective date of this decision to revise its tariffs to implement the interim rates adopted in this order.
+The protest period for the Advice Letter shall be reduced, with protests due 10 days after the Advice Letter filing.
+The revised tariff sheets will become effective on August 1, 2016, subject to the Commission’s Energy Division determining they are in compliance with this order.
 No additional customer notice need be provided pursuant to General Rule 4.2 of General Order 96-B for this advice letter filing.

 The interim rates adopted in this decision shall be subject to true-up upon the adoption of a final revenue requirement for Application 13-12-012.